What Is Hemochromatosis?

 - Circulation problems may lead to heart failure.

-- Iron buildup in the heart can lead to irregular heart rhythm.
+- Iron buildup in your heart can lead to irregular

-- Excess iron can cause the skin to turn bronze
+- Excess iron can cause your skin to turn bronze

 - iron supplements

 - vitamin C supplements, which increase iron